InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/README.md

 * [Deploy a smart contract using Foundry](./deploy-foundry.md)
 * [Verify a smart contract using Foundry](./verify-foundry.md)
 * [Interact with a smart contract using Foundry](./interact-foundry.md)

+## Next steps

+Smart contracts do not provide a user experience for non-technical users.
+To cater to them, you will need to build a decentralised application.
+To do so, check out the [your first DApp](../dapps/README.md) guides!